corbado/example-passkeys-php-symfony/README.md

 Entering the url which is inside the red rectangle with `/ping` as path should now display "pong" as well since this ngrok url just forwards requests to your local instance.

 Stop your symfony server by pressing `Ctrl+C` and open [/src/Controller/BackendController.php](https://github.com/corbado/widget-complete-tutorial/blob/master/src/Controller/BackendController.php) locally.
-There you need to configure the `projectId`, `apiSecret` constants with the corresponding values from the [Corbado developer panel](https://app.corbado.com).
+There you need to configure the `projectId` and `apiSecret` constants with the corresponding values from the [Corbado developer panel](https://app.corbado.com).
 This is required for authentication with the Corbado server.
-Look here if you aren't sure where to get these values from.
+The projectID can be found on the top right of the dev panel (pro-xxxxxxxx) and the apiSecret can be created on the `API credentials` page.
 Also set the `ngrokUrl` constant to your previously obtained ngrok-url.

 Congrats, you're set!
 Once you restart your symfony server the authentication process should be fully operational.